AIforEvents

 · Post 19

-AI Sentiment Analysis at Events: How to Track Attendee Emotions in Real Time
+AI Sentiment Analysis at Events: How to Track How Attendees Feel in Real Time

-Sentiment analysis estimates tone from polls, chat, and surveys.
-At events it can flag friction early if you collect data with consent and clear privacy rules.
+AI sentiment analysis scores tone from surveys, social posts, and app feedback.
+At events it helps you spot friction early if you collect data with consent and clear privacy rules.

 Read more →